HashNotAdam/blog/content/blog/004-cards-against-isolation-introduction.md

 in a serious business app, you would be unable to tell the difference between databases in a little project like this.

-That’s the back-end at a high level, now what about the front-end?
+That’s the backend at a high level, now what about the frontend?

 One of the challenges with a multi-player card game is that there needs to be a way to know when another player makes a move.
 In the context of Cards Against